Barclays cuts 400 jobs in corporate banking

 Jenkins has pledged a fresh course for the bank, in an attempt to restore its reputation following a series of scandals.

-He has also made clear that the need for more efficiency, improving technology and changing customer behaviour meant thousands of jobs and hundreds of branches are likely to be axed over the long-term.
+He has also made clear that the need for more efficiency, improving technology and changing customer behavior meant thousands of jobs and hundreds of branches are likely to be axed over the long-term.

 "The banking industry is going through what I like to call a 100-year transformation," Jenkins said last week in Davos.